orangain/monodiff-example-multi-project/README.md

 ## Details

-This dependency is declared in `build.gradle.kts` of each app as following:
+This dependency is declared in `build.gradle.kts` of each app.

 ```kts
 dependencies {